doubleface/cozy-konnector-tutorial-techio/markdowns/hello.md

 You can change the "fields" value in konnector-dev-config.json and see what is passed as first argument in the init function.

+## The log function

+You can also see the log function in this example which is able to output json when run in production, to let the cozy stack interpret its output and can output colored text in developpement and standalone modes.
+The first parameter is the `type` of the log message.
+It can be `info`, `error`
+, `warning` or `debug` and there is a color associated to each type.
+The second parameter is item we want to log and it can be of any type which can be JSON.stringifyed.
+And there is a third parameter which is optionnal and can be a label to the log, which must be a string.